Bobby Howes: Biography

+He married Patricia Malone in March 1922.
+Together they had two children - actress/singer Sally Ann Howes and musician Peter Howes, before divorcing in 1948.
+He performed with his daughter in 1953 in the musical Paint Your Wagon.

-He continued onstage, including Broadway, and in films until he retired in the late 1960s.
+He continued onstage, including Broadway, and in films and television (notably in The Dickie Henderson Show) until he retired in the late 1960s.
 One of his most acclaimed roles was as the eponymous lead in Finian's Rainbow when it was revived on Broadway in 1960.

-He was the father of actress/singer Sally Ann Howes and of Peter Howes, by his marriage to Patricia Malone.
+In April 1964, he was fined £10 after admitting a charge of indecent exposure.

 He died on 27 April 1972, aged 76, in London, England.